codingthunder/CodingThunder-RPG-Framework/README.md

 Once all of that is finished, your project should be ready to start working.

 ## Starting a New Project
 After that, well, I'm working on getting a how-to guide up and running.
-I made an example, but it uses some assets I don't have the rights to, so I'm going to try making a different example soon.
+For now, feel free to check out the example as mentioned above.

 # Core Features
 The Framework is built around two pillars: Cmds, and RPGRefs